oefi/MediaRuntimeComparator/README.md

 - 🗑️ Right‑click to **delete files** directly from the list
 - 📂 Double‑click to **open files** in your default media player
 - 💾 Saves settings (last folder, window size, tolerance, ffprobe path) between sessions
+- ❌ Potential parsing errors (corrupt file, metadata...) provided by ffprobe are shown in the powershell terminal
 ---

 ## 📦 Requirements